Acesulfame Potassium | Health | How Much | Keto | Insulin | Side Effects

 In terms of possibly helping people lose weight, one study concluded that aspartame could raise insulin levels more than table sugar.

-Half an hour after consumption, the meal sweetened by aspartame caused an absolute peak level that could not be reached by table sugar (Anton et al. 201014).
+Half an hour after consumption, the meal sweetened aspartame caused an absolute peak level that table sugar could not reach (Anton et al. 201014).

 Among other potential side effects, this synthetic sweetener, therefore, impairs fat burning.

-Thus, the traditional sweetener in light beverages does not even provide the hoped-for blood glucose regulation benefit.
+Thus, the traditional sweetener in light beverages does not even benefit the hoped-for blood glucose regulation.

-Accordingly, sugar-free does not always mean weight loss, nor does it mean improved health.
-The dominant artificial sweeteners on the beverage market, therefore, fail in their primary purpose.
+Accordingly, being sugar-free does not always mean weight loss, nor does it mean improved health.
+Therefore, the dominant artificial sweeteners in the beverage market fail in their primary purpose.

 Do they also have additional side effects?